ymuichiro/quick_learning_symbol_en/13_verify.md

 }
 ```

-Verifying stateHashSubCacheMerkleRoots for accounts and metadata is described below.
+Verifying stateHashSubCacheMerkleRoots for accounts and metadata which is described below.

 ### Importance block stateHash validation